-4.1 Financial Implementation
+5.1 Financial implementation

-As of 30 September 2007, after thirty three months of project implementation, cumulative expenditures reached 87% of total project costs with 47% in 2005 and 40% during the first half of 2006.
+56. As of 30 September 2007, after thirty three months of project implementation, cumulative expenditures reached 87% of total project cost with 47% in 2005 and 40% during the first half of 2006.
 Table 1 presents the structure of expenditures by major output, project staff and consultants, and administrative support.
 Over three quarters of project expenditures were for 4 items: the new construction/ renovation and equipment of the 2 VTCs plus a third temporary training location22 (over one third), project personnel and consultants (21%), toolkits and equipment for individual beneficiaries and business associations (19.5%).